Smart Accounts

 Enabling and Disabling

-- Router can no longer deposit into that vault
+- Router can no longer deposit into that vault or market

 - Router will reallocate funds on the next block